ioccc-src/winner/1987/korn/README.md

 ## Judges' remarks:

 The Judges believe that this is the best one line entry ever received.
-Compile on a `UN*X` system, or at least using a C implementation that fakes it.
+Compile on a `UNIX` system, or at least using a C implementation that fakes it.
 Very few people are able to determine what this program does by visual inspection.
 I suggest that you stop reading this section right now and see if you are one of the few people who can.